Dlordsociety32/BTC-Balance-Checker/README.md

 - Using third party BTC Explorer like Memepool for checking full history transactions

 ## Privacy:
-- Not saving result of serches for outside server.
+- No saving result of serches for outside server.
 - No Private Keys ever needed or stored.

 ## Your like this project?